-CIB remained a minority stake of 10.00% of CI Capital Holding.
+CIB has executed the transfer of 13.44% of CICH's shares and remained a minority stake of 10.00% of CI Capital Holding.

 Minority stake has been transferred to available for sale due to the bank's intention for maintaining the ownership percentage of such investment.